 Google’s automated smart display campaigns leave little control in the hands of advertisers; however, advertisers still have power over five important settings:

-Advertisers always have the power of the purse within AdWords.
+Advertisers always have the power of the purse within Google Ads.
 Scaling a successful smart display campaign is as easy as giving the campaign more budget!
 A struggling campaign, however, can have its budget restricted until performance improves.

 Although advertisers can’t set a CPC or CPM bid within a smart display campaign, they can always adjust their target CPA.
 If you’re disappointed by the CPA of your smart display campaign, lower your target CPA!